 Remember the importance of staff care: Staff burnout and turnover can occur if project and country program leadership give insufficient attention to staff care.
 In addition to the impact on staff themselves, burnout can have a negative effect on project progress and partnerships, which are also critical to project success.
 Providing appropriate staff care from the very start of an employee’s tenure is an important strategy to minimize staffing gaps.

 When CRS is a sub-recipient

-- Follow the same process when CRS is a sub-recipient.
+- Follow the same process as when CRS is the prime.

 - Inform the prime as needed about any significant anticipated staffing changes and CRS’ plans to minimize staffing gaps.

 - Monitoring staffing needs is particularly important in emergency settings.
 Much emergency staffing is done through TDYs, which means staff rotate in and out frequently.
 Emergency postings are intense and staff burn-out can occur quickly.
 Pay extra attention to monitoring of staffing needs in an emergency project.